211211/extract-image-repo/README.md

 This repository holds the code for extracting image from a url at given time frame.

 # Setting up development environment
+1. Unzip ffmpeg.zip from ./ffmpeg folder.
+* `If you're working with OSX.
+Please download here: https://evermeet.cx/ffmpeg/ and put the binary in ./ffmpeg`

-1. Install node js for your system (14.X recommended)
+2. Install node js for your system (14.X recommended)
-2. Clone the project
+3. Clone the project

 ```bash
 $ git clone git@github.com:211211/extract-image-repo.git